-Prioritize this list and then make a schedule for the next 8 weeks, in which you write down each element which element you are going to optimize.
+Prioritize this list and then make a schedule for the next 8 weeks in which you write down each element you are going to optimize.

 Possible elements that you can change:

-- You may have to change the navigation of your site;
+- You may have to change the navigation of your website;

 - Adjust payment methods;

 - Make an integration with customers’ ERP systems; (if you sell B2B)